janhq/server/services/media-api/README.md

 - Environment-driven config (`internal/config`) tailored for Menlo's S3 endpoint (`https://s3.menlo.ai`) and `platform-dev` bucket.
 - PostgreSQL metadata store with schema managed by GORM.
 - Automatic creation of the target database when using `postgres://` URLs.
-- API-key protected routes (`X-Media-Service-Key`) plus optional observability hooks.
+- Keycloak JWT-protected routes enforced at the edge with optional observability hooks.
 - Shared `utils/mediaid` package for consistent `jan_*` identifiers across services.
 - Returns presigned URLs immediately upon upload for instant client access.

+> All HTTP requests must include an `Authorization: Bearer <token>` header issued by Keycloak (guest tokens work for read flows; service workloads should use client credentials).

 ## Usage Flow